Why should you care about Big Data?

 - The trends you find out must be contextualized to the geographic regions where they were obtained.

-- The information must be scrupulously fact-based.
+- The information must be scrupulously based on facts.

 Develop a Market Research in 4 steps